Release Notes & Frequently Asked Questions

 • The data used by public health comes from a wide variety of places within local communities, such as: hospitals, laboratories, doctors' offices, sewersheds, and the vital statistics office.

-• These data are reported by state and territorial health departments and vary in availability due to differences in data collection practices, legal constraints and privacy protections.
+• These data are reported by state and territorial health departments and other data reporters.
+They vary in availability due to differences in data collection/reporting practices, legal constraints and privacy protections.
 Health departments may not have the data or be able to share it for these reasons.

 • Learn more about CDC's efforts to strengthen data availability here.